Article:

 Ideas to try:

-You can enhance hydration from the outside as well with a refreshing mist.
-Keep Chi Mist in the fridge and mist your face and chest throughout the day for instant cooling and hydration.
+You can also support hydration from the outside in with a refreshing mist.
+Keep GingerCh Hydrating Chi Mist in the fridge and mist your face and chest throughout the day for instant cooling and hydration.

 Clear and Support the Skin

-The skin reflects what’s happening internally—but it’s also a key surface for releasing excess summer heat.
-When sweat, oil, sunscreen, and pollution build up, they block Qi at the surface, leading to dullness, breakouts, or inflammation.
+The skin often reflects what's happening internally, but it's also one of the body's primary pathways for releasing excess summer heat.
+When sweat, sunscreen, oil, and environmental pollutants build up, they can contribute to congestion, dullness, and inflammation.

 Use an oil-based cleanser to gently dissolve buildup while supporting the skin’s natural barrier.
 Our Purifying Oil Cleanser removes impurities without drying, leaving skin balanced and soft.